Blokyk/starkid/docs/StarKid-overview.md

 > single- and multi-command scenarios.
 [While it is possible](#bonus-using-default-commands-to-write-a-single-command-app),
 > to write single-command apps, please understand that this not
 > really a scenario we favor, and we will not be making any huge
-> changes to Recline just to cater to it.
+> changes to StarKid just to cater to it.
 If you find *do* a
 > **non-intrusive** way to make it easier that also matches the
-> criteria we outlined earlier, please [do file an issue](https://github.com/blokyk/recline/issues)
+> criteria we outlined earlier, please [do file an issue](https://github.com/blokyk/starkid/issues)
 > so that we can discuss it!
 I'd also eventually like to make an
 > alternative generator specialized for single-command apps, which
-> would probably re-use a lot of Recline plumbing, so if that's
+> would probably re-use a lot of StarKid plumbing, so if that's
 > something you'd like to work on, don't hesitate to hit me up!